Traffic cases involve violations of the California Department of Motor Vehicle (DMV) code and other minor offenses.

 If you receive a traffic citation, you have several options available, depending on the type of violation cited and how you choose to plead.
 California Courts are under no obligation to send bail notices; however, our court does mail a courtesy notice to the address written on the citation.
 The notice indicates the bail amount, with or without proof of correction if applicable.
 You must take action to resolve or contest your citation by the appearance date written at the bottom of the citation.

 If you do not take action, your case will be considered "Failure to Appear" and additional fines/fees may be added to your original bail.
-Once your case goes to "FTA" and you still do not take care of your case it will be turned over to Shasta County Superior Court Collections Unit for collections with an additional $300.00 civil assessment fee added to your bail and a hold may be placed on your driver's license (pursuant to CVC 40509/40509.5).
+Once your case goes to "FTA" and you still do not take care of your case it will be turned over to Colusa County Superior Court Collections Unit for collections with an additional civil assessment fee of up to $100.00 added to your bail and a hold may be placed on your driver's license (pursuant to CVC 40509/40509.5).
 Failure to receive the courtesy notice is not an acceptable excuse for not clearing the citation by the appearance date listed on the citation.

 You may forfeit the full bail amount indicated on your notice unless your court appearance is mandatory.
 You may send a personal check, certified bank check or money order in U.S. funds made payable to the COLUSA SUPERIOR COURT.
 The court address is 532 Oak Street; Colusa, CA 95932.
 DO NOT MAIL CASH.